publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch16B/schI/m__us_usc_t15_s761.md

  __Advice and Consent of Senate Required for Appointment of Director of Energy Policy Office__

     [Pub.
-L. 93–153, title IV, § 404][/us/pl/93/153/s404], Nov.
+L. 93–153, title IV][/us/pl/93/153/tIV], § 404, Nov.
 16, 1973, [87 Stat.
 590][/us/stat/87/590], directed that Director of Energy Policy Office be appointed by President, by and with advice and consent of Senate, but that if any individual serving in this office on Nov.
 16, 1973, were nominated for such position, he may continue to act unless and until such nomination were disapproved by Senate.

  __Executive Order No. 11712__